Sunday, November 4, 2012

 I found the Hurriganes while researching for the Finnish TDATS (w.i.p), they are not really heavy enough to fit usually but this track goes nicely in this comp, they were apparently a very important band in Finland and highly regarded.
 'It Aint What You Do' is taken from their most popular album, 1974's 'Roadrunner'.

 The 5th track is from a Dutch (Nijmegen) band called Cobra.
 They shared drummer Cor van der Beek with another band that appears here later, Livin' Blues, and made a string of singles between 70-73.
 'Midnight Walker' is the b-side to the more commercial 'The War Will Be Over Soon'.
-I have since publish an interview with Cobra guitarist Rob Vunderink, which you can read on v111 (link).
+I have since published an interview with Cobra guitarist Rob Vunderink, which you can read on v111 (link).

 Track 6 comes from another UK band, Ipsissimus.
 It seems they took their name from the tenth level of Aleister Crowley's magical order, the A∴A∴ 'Lazy Woman' is an absolute stormer and this band had talent.
 The single a-side was an equally-cool cover of the Rupert's People/The Fleur de Lys track Hold On.
 It was produced by Norman Smith of Beatles/Pink Floyd fame and I thank this page for the information.
+In 2022 Richard Morton Jack (Editor of Flashback magazine) posted a wealth of Ipsissimus info on his blog (link).

 Track 7 and we are half-way through.
 I must thank my online friends over at Sonidos Primitivos, they post albums and make the odd compilation of their own too, and it was this one on which I heard 'The Underground Electrics'.
 They are apparently yet another name used by the heavy fuzz psych-exploitation session band I used back on Vol16, 'The 31 Flavors', aka 'Firebird'.
 They made one Crown label album 'Hey Jude' as the electrics and you can find more info at HeavyPsychManBlog (front page) or RedTelephone66.
 'The Syndicator' is a simplistic song but the sound is as crunchy as a peanut butter sandwich made with extra bolts.